CodeOfArdonia/Tameable/README.md

   ],
   //The taming chance
   "chance": 1,
+  //Can be an object {"enable":false,"priority":2}
   "attack": false,
+  //Can be an object {"enable":false,"priority":2}
   "protect": false,
   "follow": {
     //These value except "enable" is the default value of a wolf